spiral/docs/stempler/inheritance.md

 </stack:prepend>
 ```

-> This limitation is caused by AST nature of stack collectors.
+> This limitation is caused by the AST nature of stack collectors.

 To bypass such limitation without moving the placeholder level above use `stack:collect` attribute `level`: